AIAutomationSoftware DevelopmentOutstaffing

 Why This Matters for Engineering Teams

 The jump from slow, expensive reasoning to fast, affordable reasoning changes the economics of AI-assisted development.
 Previously, using a reasoning model for code review, bug triage, or architecture suggestions meant waiting 30–60 seconds per query.
-Mercury 2 and similar diffusion LLMs cut that to under 5 seconds while matching or exceeding accuracy benchmarks.
+Mercury 2 and similar diffusion LLMs cut that to under 5 seconds while matching or exceeding accuracy benchmarks on standard coding evals like SWE-bench and HumanEval.

 What does that unlock in practice?